IamSohaggazi/quick-start-pack/README.md

 # Quick-Start-Pack

-This is Quick Start Pack For Satrtup Psd To html
+This is Quick Start Pack For Satrtup Psd To html(update)